 St. Mary has a Restricted Stock Plan, Stock Option Plan, an Incentive Stock Option Plan, an Employee Stock Purchase Plan and a Non-Employee Director Stock Compensation Plan under which options and shares of St. Mary common stock are authorized for grant or issuance as compensation to eligible employees, consultants and members of the Board of Directors.
 Each of these plans has been approved by our stockholders.
+There are no equity compensation plans that are not approved by stockholders.
 In May 2003, the stock option plans were amended by the Board of Directors to prohibit any repricing of outstanding stock options to reduce the exercise price without stockholder approval.